ChrisMary-Bulatao/Web_Application/README.md

 # Assignment 1: Building and Versioning a Web Application Using Docker, Kubernetes, and GitHub

 ## Objective
-The goal of this assignment is to develop a web application based on the provided architecture, deploy it using Docker and Kubernetes, and manage the code versioning using GitHub.
+This assignment aims to develop a web application based on the provided architecture, deploy it using Docker and Kubernetes, and manage the code versioning using GitHub.

 ## Requirements
 - **Frontend**: HTML and JavaScript